 Commercial Bond

 Commercial surety bonds are guarantees required by various organizations (courts, government bodies or other entities) to protect against a given financial risk.
-These bonds are required in various contexts, as an intrinsic condition for obtaining a permit, or to guarantee payment of customs duties or other taxes to government authorities.
+These bonds are required in various contexts, as an intrinsic condition for obtaining a permit or to guarantee payment of customs duties or other taxes to government authorities.

-License and Permit Bonds
+Licence and Permit Bonds

 Customs and Excise Bond